-Anyone who has access to the foundation doctor's portfolio has access to this section.
+Anyone who has access to the foundation doctor's portfolio has access to this section, which shows:

-- e-LfH modules that are considered particularly relevant to each FPC - NOW AVAILABLE
+- e-LfH courses that are considered particularly relevant to each FPC

-- Note that this section will not show which modules the foundation doctor has completed - it will show which modules they may consider completing to add to the evidence base for achievement of a specific FPC
+- Note that this section will not show which courses the foundation doctor has completed - it will show which courses they may consider completing to add to the evidence base for achievement of a specific FPC

 Learn more about